wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-app-customizers/includes/3-extend-viva-connections-desktop-with-application-customizers.md

 Consider building an application customizer if you want to add code to all pages in the Viva Connections desktop experience.
 If the solution doesn't need a UI, or if the UI is suited to be displayed in one of the available placeholders, build an application customizer.

-In the next exercise, you'll build an application customizer that retrieves information from a SharePoint list and shows it on the page in the top placeholder.
+In the next exercise, you'll build an application customizer that gets information from a SharePoint list and shows it on the page in the top placeholder.
 You'll also test the solution and deploy it to Viva Connections.